baharmon/3d-modeling-course/terrain-modeling.md

 Delete older layers since you've now combined them as one mosaic.
 Right click on layer title in your layers box > Delete.

 ### Convert Vertical 'Z' Data From Meters to Feet
 You've reprojected your dataset into feet, but the process above only converts x and y data.
-You need to convert your vertical data, 'z' data separately so your data is correct.
+You need to convert your vertical data, or 'z' data, separately so your data is correct.

 Customize > Extensions > Ensure Spatial Analyst is checked